emmahewson/mp3-swimmon/README.md

 - [Heroku](https://dashboard.heroku.com/apps)
   - Used to deploy the live site
 - [Figma](https://www.figma.com/)
-  - Used to develop the wireframes in to a full mockup including colours, fonts, proportions etc
+  - Used to develop the wireframes in to a full site design including colours, fonts, proportions etc
 - [Materialize](https://getbootstrap.com/)
   - Used to help with the responsiveness of the site in much of the structural layout
   - Used date and time picker for the add event form